Baker University Admissions Assistant Morgan Thomas giving tour of campus to prospective student

 History & Traditions

-It started as an attempt to tame the rough Kansas territory more than 160 years ago and has evolved into a comprehensive and highly respected university serving nearly 4,000 students across campuses in Kansas and online around the world.
+It started as an attempt to tame the rough Kansas territory more than 160 years ago and has evolved into a comprehensive and highly respected university serving students across campuses in Kansas and online around the world.

 Black and white photo of students walking on campus in the early 1900s by Case Hall